-Te Kāreti o ngā Kaiwhakawhānau ki Aotearoa | the New Zealand College of Midwives Journal (the Journal) cannot continue without the work of our peer reviewers.
-The Journal Editorial Board is committed to supporting our team of peer reviewers to provide us with quality reviews, which support authors to produce papers that are of a high academic standard.
+The New Zealand College of Midwives Journal | Te Hautaka o Te Kāreti o ngā Kaiwhakawhānau ki Aotearoa (the Journal) cannot continue without the work of our peer reviewers.
+The Journal Editorial Board is committed to supporting our team of peer reviewers to provide us with quality reviews, which support authors to produce articles that are of a high academic standard.
 We cannot maintain the Journal's quality and integrity without you, so thank you for agreeing to be a reviewer and for the time and effort you put into reviewing for the Journal.

-Aims of the journal
+Aims of the Journal

-When an author submits a manuscript for consideration for publication in the Journal, the Co-editors read it first to see whether it fits with the Journal's Aims.
+When an author submits a manuscript for consideration for publication in the Journal, a co-editor assesses it first to see whether it fits with the Journal's Aims, word count and academic standard.